pwyq/blog/_includes/_about/en.md

 Greetings!
 Nice to have you HERE! (＾o＾)ﾉ

 I'm **Yan-Qing Wu (Chinese: 吴彦庆)**, a carbon-based living creature currently live on the lovely Earth.
-More specifically, I'm now a sophomore in Computer Engineering at the University of Waterloo, Canada ([résumé][2]).
+More specifically, I'm now a sophomore in Computer Engineering at the University of Waterloo, Canada.

 #### Personal Interests
 - The applications of strong **AI** in **robotics** (also my research interest)